In commemoration of the International Day against Homophobia and Transphobia (IDAHOT), Freedom and Roam Uganda

 - The NGO bill 2015.

 - Human rights of LGBT persons in Uganda.

 - LGBT parents

 Partner Health care service providers will also be available to discuss with us our health concerns.
-They will also take us through a voluntary counseling and testing session for HIV/AIDS and STIs
+They will also take us through voluntary counselling and testing session for HIV/AIDS and STIs

 The International Day against Homophobia and Transphobia (“IDAHOT”) is celebrated every year on May 17 to mark the landmark occasion of the removal of homosexuality from the list of mental illnesses by the World Health Organization (WHO) on May 17, 1990.

-- Intimidation of the LGBT community(state persecution,media intrusion and continuous outing of LGBT persons in local newspapers and tabloids,unlawful arrests and blackmail)
+- Intimidation of the LGBT community(state persecution, media intrusion and the continuous outing of LGBT persons in local newspapers and tabloids, unlawful arrests and blackmail)